Carl Gustav Jacob Jacobi

-Carl Gustav Jacob Jacobi (/dʒəˈkoʊbi/; [jaˈkoːbi]; 10 December 1804 – 18 February 1851) was a German mathematician who made fundamental contributions to elliptic functions, dynamics, differential equations, determinants, and number theory.
-His name is occasionally written as Carolus Gustavus Iacobus Iacobi in his Latin books, and his first name is sometimes given as Karl.
+Carl Gustav Jacob Jacobi (/dʒəˈkoʊbi/; [jaˈkoːbi]; 10 December 1804 – 18 February 1851) was a German mathematician who made fundamental contributions to elliptic functions, dynamics, differential equations, determinants and number theory.

-Jacobi was the first Jewish mathematician to be appointed professor at a German university.

 Biography

 Jacobi was born of Ashkenazi Jewish parentage in Potsdam on 10 December 1804.
-He was the second of four children of banker Simon Jacobi.
-His elder brother Moritz von Jacobi would also become known later as an engineer and physicist.
+He was the second of four children of a banker, Simon Jacobi.
+His elder brother, Moritz, would also become known later as an engineer and physicist.
 He was initially home schooled by his uncle Lehman, who instructed him in the classical languages and elements of mathematics.
 In 1816, the twelve-year-old Jacobi went to the Potsdam Gymnasium, where students were taught all the standard subjects: classical languages, history, philology, mathematics, sciences, etc. As a result of the good education he had received from his uncle, as well as his own remarkable abilities, after less than half a year Jacobi was moved to the senior year despite his young age.
 However, as the University would not accept students younger than 16 years old, he had to remain in the senior class until 1821.
 He used this time to advance his knowledge, showing interest in all subjects, including Latin, Greek, philology, history and mathematics.
 During this period he also made his first attempts at research, trying to solve the quintic equation by radicals.

 In 1821 Jacobi went to study at Berlin University, where he initially divided his attention between his passions for philology and mathematics.
-In philology he participated in the seminars of Böckh, drawing the professor's attention with his talent.
-Jacobi did not follow a lot of mathematics classes at the University, as the low level of mathematics at the University of Berlin at the time rendered them too elementary for him.
-However, he continued with his private study of the more advanced works of Euler, Lagrange and Laplace.
+In philology, he participated in the seminars of Böckh, drawing the professor's attention with his talent.
+Jacobi did not follow a lot of mathematics classes at the time, finding the level of mathematics taught at Berlin University too elementary.
+He continued, instead, with his private study of the more advanced works of Euler, Lagrange and Laplace.
 By 1823 he understood that he needed to make a decision between his competing interests and chose to devote all his attention to mathematics.
 In the same year he became qualified to teach secondary school and was offered a position at the Joachimsthal Gymnasium in Berlin.
-Jacobi decided instead to continue to work towards a University position.
-In 1825 he obtained the degree of Doctor of Philosophy with a dissertation on the partial fraction decomposition of rational fractions defended before a commission led by Enno Dirksen.
-He followed immediately with his Habilitation and at the same time converted to Christianity.
-Now qualifying for teaching University classes, the 21-year-old Jacobi lectured in 1825/26 on the theory of curves and surfaces at the University of Berlin.
+Jacobi decided instead to continue to work towards a university position.
+In 1825, he obtained the degree of Doctor of Philosophy with a dissertation on the partial fraction decomposition of rational fractions defended before a committee led by Enno Dirksen.
+He followed immediately with his habilitation and at the same time converted to Christianity.
+Now qualifying for teaching university classes, the 21-year-old Jacobi lectured in 1825/26 on the theory of curves and surfaces at the University of Berlin.